tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_getting_started_section.md

 {:toc}
 {% endif %}

-## Purpose of the product overview
+## Purpose of the getting started tutorial

 The Getting Started tutorial is somewhat like the typical Hello World tutorial in developer documentation, but with an API.
 Your goal is to hold a user's hand from start to finish in producing the simplest possible output with the system.
 For Hello World tutorials, the simplest output might just be a message that says "Hello World."
 For an API, it might be a successful response from the most basic request.